+General market disruption liquidity facilities.
 Under both the standardized and IRB approaches, as adopted by the Basel Committee, more favorable capital treatment was provided for liquidity facilities that could only be drawn in the event of a general market disruption.
-The Basel Committee has eliminated this special treatment, which was not adopted in the United States (or proposed as part of the US version of the standardized approach).
+The Basel Committee has eliminated this special treatment, which was not adopted in the United States (or proposed as part of the U.S. version of the standardized approach).
 The European Union approved a corresponding amendment to the CRD earlier this year.

-• Operational Requirements for Credit Analysis.
+• Operational requirements for credit analysis.
 The Basel Committee has adopted additional operational requirements that banks must satisfy in order to use the securitization framework.
 Unlike the original operational requirements, the new requirements apply to investors as well as originators.
 The new criteria require that banks perform their own due diligence on these exposures, as opposed to relying exclusively on external credit ratings.
-If a bank does not satisfy these requirements, it would be required to deduct the subject exposure from capital.
+If a bank does not satisfy these requirements, it will be required to deduct the subject exposure from capital.

 In this respect, from the point of view of investors, the EU CRD is a step ahead of the Basel II Capital Accord.
-Following its May 2009 amendment, the CRD will include a new Article29 dealing with due diligence and operational requirements such as monitoring performance of all securitizations (not just resecuritizations).
+Following its May 2009 amendment, the CRD will include a new Article30 dealing with due diligence and operational requirements such performance of all monitoring securitizations (not just resecuritizations).
 These new provisions of the CRD, in large part, are now reproduced (in places, verbatim) in the Banking Book Paper.
-However there is one significant difference.
-Whereas the new Basel II criteria demand a deduction if these operational requirements are not met in respect of securitizations, the CRD will impose a variable additional risk weight of not less than 250 percent (capped at 1,250 percent) on the infringing bank investor, intended to be proportionate to the extent of the non-compliance.
+However, there is one significant difference.
+Whereas the new Basel II criteria demand a deductioniftheseoperationalrequirements are not met in respect of securitizations, the CRD will impose a variable additional risk weight of not less than 250% (capped at 1,250%) on the infringing bank investor, intended to be proportionate to the extent of the non-compliance.